K871git/GitInfo-Sys/README.md

-# name changed from Infosys to the Git all in one repo
-updating this git repository
+*name changed from Infosys to the Git all in one repo modifying this git repository again